 The American Heart Association (AHA) guidelines recommend using drug treatment for certain groups of patients who are at especially high risk including prescription drugs such as statins, bile acid sequestrants, ezetimibe, niacin, fibrates, or omega-3 fatty acids.

 Natural Approaches To Addressing Dyslipidemia

-At Functional Wellness Coaching and Consultation , we favor lifestyle modifications and natural approaches:
+At Functional Wellness Clinic and Consultation , we favor lifestyle modifications and natural approaches:

 Dietary intervention is usually the primary approach for patients with dyslipidemia.
 Some physicians will also suggest for overweight or obese patients to lose weight in a gradual, healthy way.

 - Eliminate refined vegetable oils commonly found in potato chips and other snacks, cookies and treats